 Click the padlock icon next to a URL to add basic authentication details.

 If your site is behind a login form, SpeedCurve supports the WebPageTest scripting language which can be used to fill out the form or add cookies/headers in order to be authenticated.
 You can find some example scripts in our article about testing pages that require authentication.

 SpeedCurve testing agents use the standard WebPageTest user-agent string.
 You can give the SpeedCurve testing agents access to your site by searching for the string "PTST/SpeedCurve" in the user-agent request header and whitelisting that traffic.
-Unfortunately Lighthouse does not use this user-agent string, so must be whitelisted in another way.
+Lighthouse uses a different user-agent string that you can whitelist: "Chrome-Lighthouse".

 Whitelisting IP Addresses

 SpeedCurve test agents run in Amazon data centers and don't have static IP addresses that can be added to a whitelist.
 You could allow all traffic from Amazon AWS, but we don't recommend doing that.